Isles of Scilly: Geography

 In 1975 the islands were designated as an Area of Outstanding Natural Beauty.
 The designation covers the entire archipelago, including the uninhabited islands and rocks, and is the smallest such area in the UK.
 The islands of Annet and Samson have large terneries and the islands are well populated by seals.
 The Isles of Scilly are the only British habitat of the lesser white-toothed shrew (Crocidura suaveolens), where it is known locally as a "teak" or "teke".

+Place names

+The Cornish language was the main language of the islands until the 1700s, which is reflected in many of the islands' place names: